hughpyle/HP4952A/remote-protocol/README.md

 ## Try it!

-This [small python application](comms) an send applications to the analyzer.
+This [small python application](comms) can send applications to the analyzer.

 Requires python 3.7 or later,
 ```